10 Types of Bird Feeders for in the Backyard

 Tube bird feeders are indeed shaped like a tube and are often made of clear plastic or even glass.
 Birds can eat through small feeding ports that often come with perches for smaller birds to sit on.

 Because seeds are stored in a tube, they can be kept clean and dry for longer periods.
-That said though, it’s always wise to clean and refill a feeder frequently to avoid contamination with mold and bacteria.
+However, it’s always wise to clean and refill a feeder frequently to avoid contamination with mold and bacteria.

 Tube bird feeders are most suitable for smaller birds, such as sparrows, chickadees, titmice, and finches, and are best filled with sunflower, safflower, or mixed seeds.